Harrison Carroll Hobart: Carolinas Campaign

 In January, Sherman initiated his Campaign of the Carolinas, and Hobart led his brigade north with General Henry Warner Slocum's left column, engaging in a scorched earth march as they passed north of Columbia, South Carolina, and continued into North Carolina.
 Hobart's brigade led the advance out of Fayetteville and encountered the enemy, skirmishing with them at the Battle of Averasborough, and then confronting the Confederate counterattack at the Battle of Bentonville.
 Hobart was conspicuous at Bentonville, leading three regiments of his brigade in repelling the enemy attack.
 This was their last significant fighting of the war.
-Hobart's brigade reached Goldsboro, North Carolina, on March 23, and was the first unit to enter Raleigh, on April 13.
+Hobart's brigade reached Goldsboro, North Carolina, on March 23 and was the first unit to enter Raleigh on April 13.

 Hobart and his brigade remained in Raleigh until the announcement of the end of the war.
 Hobart was discharged on June 16, 1865.

 Postbellum years

-After the war's end he, again, ran unsuccessfully for Governor of Wisconsin.
+After the war's end, he again ran unsuccessfully for Governor of Wisconsin.
 He served in the State Assembly for a final time in 1867.
 Later, Hobart served on the Milwaukee Common Council and was president of the common council; he would also serve as acting mayor of Milwaukee.
-Hobart was the co-author of the book The Citizen Soldier, the autobiography of general John Beatty from 1879.
-Beside regular mentions it has a chapter written by him dedicated to his time and escape from Libby Prison.
+Hobart was the co-author of the book The Citizen Soldier, the autobiography of General John Beatty from 1879.
+Besides regular mentions, it has a chapter written by him dedicated to his time and escape from Libby Prison.
 He died on January 26, 1902, in Milwaukee, Wisconsin, and is buried in Forest Home Cemetery.